lazarus4/Beforth/architecture/VM.md

 ## VM metal
 Stacks are kept in data memory.
 Stack pointers are registers.
 The top of the data stack is in a register, as with most Forths.
 Other registers are SP, RP and UP.
 In a hardware implementation, stack operations take one clock cycle because data memory is rather small: a few kB.
 The CPU is a Harvard machine.
 The main rationale for the classic stack setup is easy context switching in multitasking.

 16-bit instructions strike a good balance between size and speed.
-An MCU implementation can use 1 or 2 multi-way jumps to decode instructions.
+An MCU ISS implementation can use 1 or 2 multi-way jumps to decode instructions.
 The VM uses a tight loop that fetches the next 16-bit instruction from CM and executes it.
 The instruction encoding allows for compact calls and jumps.
 Taking a hardware-friendly view of the VM, the four MSBs of the instruction are decoded into eight instruction groups.

 Typical Forth systems are dominated by calls, returns and literals.
 To facilitate tail recursion, jumps and calls use similar encoding.
 We want instructions to be dispatched with one switch statement if possible.
 The jump index should be coded in a Hammond-like way, with wider fields for less-used opcodes.
 Let bits [3:1] of the opcode describe an opcode group G. Bit [0] is a size bit.
 The corresponding switch index S should be trivial to compute: